JeffersonLab/ARIEL/README.md

 system and additional platforms and compilers.
 At present, the build system uses a heavily modified version of Fermilab's [cetbuildtools](https://cdcvs.fnal.gov/redmine/projects/cetbuildtools/wiki/).
+This is expected to change in the near future.

 This release is based on *art* 3.06.03.